Regd.No.: 126198/071/072

 • Home of the Highlanders the Sherpa of Solu and Khumbu region of Everest.

-Jiri Everest Base camp Trek located region of Eastern Nepal is not only home to the Mt.
+Jiri Everest Base Camp Trek located region of Eastern Nepal is not only home to Mt.
 Everest, but also to other impressive eight thousand peaks like Lhotse, Cho Oyu, and Makalu.
-Inarguably the most popular region in the whole Himalayas for mountaineering and trekking adventures alike, the region boasts of innumerable silver peaks, colossal glaciers and cobalt lakes, picturesque alpine hamlets, and two big national parks.The region is versatile in terms of vegetation, topography, and culture, thus providing trekkers with an array of trekking itineraries to choose from.
-Be it a strenuous and adventurous Everest High passes trek or a more laid-back Everest panorama trek, there is something for everyone.
-However, a trek route that is timeless, a classic, and the most wholesome among all are the Jiri Everest Base Camp Trek.
+Inarguably the most popular region in the whole Himalayas for mountaineering and trekking adventures alike, the region boasts innumerable silver peaks, colossal glaciers and cobalt lakes, picturesque alpine hamlets, and two big national parks.
+The region is versatile in terms of vegetation, topography, and culture, thus providing trekkers with an array of trekking itineraries to choose from.
+Be it a strenuous and adventurous Everest High Pass trek or a more laid-back Everest panorama trek, there is something for everyone.
+However, a trek route that is timeless, a classic, and the most wholesome among all is the Jiri Everest Base Camp Trek.

-Jiri Everest Base Camp Trek route is a historic trail to the top to the world which was first successfully led by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953 AD, marking the first-ever successful expedition of Mount Everest.
+Jiri Everest Base Camp Trek route is a historic trail to the top of the world which was first successfully led by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953 AD, marking the first-ever successful expedition of Mount Everest.
 The trek trail goes through the beautiful Jiri Valley which is also known as the Switzerland of Nepal.

 The 23-day long Jiri Everest Base camp trek trail passes through iconic high-hill and sub-alpine settlements of Dolakha, Ramechap, and Solukhumbu which enables trekkers to be in close proximity to the massive high hills and mountains and be a part of the rich lifestyle and culture of the village people.